 Creative Writing Minor

-A minor in creative writing offers a way for students to engage with the world from a writer's perspective.
+The 21-credit minor offers a themed pathway through many SBC requirements.
+In it students engage with their own interests and competencies from a writer's perspective.
 "We are a species that needs and wants to understand who we are," Anne Lamott wrote in Bird by Bird.
 "Sheep lice do not seem to share this longing, which is one reason why they write so little.
 But we do.
 We have so much we want to say and figure out."